rus0000/jsinheritance/README.md

 }

 Bar.prototype.readA = function () {
-  // "this" will point to the object, in context of which, method will be invoked return this.a;
+  // "this" will point to the object, in context of which, method is invoked return this.a;
 }